$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Semisynthetic data generator

 \section{Semisynthetic data generator}

-The semisynthetic data generation tool is made available through the Python library \texttt{causalAssembly} available at \url{https://github.com/boschresearch/causalAssembly}.
-We also provide the semisynthetic data itself (and for convenience one set of datasets with sample size $n=500$) as well as the partial ground truth.
-All benchmark results presented both in the main text and the supplementary sections are also accessible through \texttt{causalAssembly}.
+The semisynthetic data generation tool is available through the Python library \texttt{causalAssembly} (\url{https://github.com/boschresearch/causalAssembly}).
+In the library, we also provide the semisynthetic data itself (and for convenience one set of datasets with sample size $n=500$) as well as the partial ground truth.
+All benchmark results presented both in the main text and the supplementary sections will also be accessible through the library.